puppetlabs/puppet-docs/source/pe/3.0/install_answer_file_reference.markdown

 ### Puppet Master Answers

-These answers are only needed if you are installing the puppet master role.
+These answers are generally needed if you are installing the puppet master role.

 `q_puppetmaster_certname`
 : **String** --- An identifying string for the puppet master.
 This ID must be unique across your entire site.
 The server's fully qualified domain name is often used as the puppet master's certname.